Deploying RHEL 8 on Amazon Web Services

 Prerequisites

-- You have a previously configured cluster.
+- You have configured a cluster.

 - You have set up the AWS CLI.
 For instructions, see Installing the AWS CLI.